Aquaculture

 Description

-Aquaculture is a three year program following the Introduction to NY Harbor Field Class in 9th Grade.
+Aquaculture is a three year program following the Introduction to NY Harbor Class in 9th Grade.
 Like all of our CTE tracks, Aquaculture includes a Work Based Learning component, Career and Financial Management and College preparation.
 Throughout the program, students study aquaculture species, with a focus on shellfish culture for restoration work.
-Other topics infused in to all three years of aquaculture include, but not are limited to, research skills, measurement, technical drawing, geography, marine biology, taxonomy and environmental science.
+Other topics infused into all three years of aquaculture include, but not are limited to, research skills, technical drawing, geography, marine biology, genetics, taxonomy and environmental science.